gruppe-adler/TvT_UrbanOps.Altis/README.md

 # Urban Ops
 Urban Ops is a dynamic seize/defend mission for all maps.
-OPFOR chooses a city that it will have to defend for X minutes, while BLUFOR tries to capture it.
+OPFOR chooses a city that they will have to defend for X minutes (*Capture Time*), while BLUFOR tries to capture it.
 Both teams have to be careful not to hurt any civilians or else they might start helping the opponent.

 <!-- TOC depthFrom:2 depthTo:6 withLinks:1 updateOnSave:1 orderedList:0 -->